zeelos/cp-docker-images/docs/configuration.rst

 Configuration Parameters
 ------------------------

 Some configuration variables are required when starting up the Docker images.
 We have outlined those variables below for each component along with an example of how to pass them.
-For a full list of all available configuration options for each Confluent Platform component, you should refer to their respective documentation.
+For a full list of all available configuration options for each |cp| component, you should refer to their respective documentation.

 .. contents::
     :depth: 1